webplatformz/challenge/README.md

 * TOURNAMENT_LOGGING

   Boolean, if set to true, the server will store a json file for each game (Bot vs. Bot) with all the messages for parsing.
 These messages will be stored to the base directory of this repo.
+* TOURNAMENT_COUNTING

+  Boolean, if set to true, the server will count all modes without any multiplications (e.g. factor 3 for obenabe or undenufe will not be used).

 ## Development
 While developing you might want to run the server with a watch task.
 You can either use: